-Israeli leaders and citizens responded with euphoria as the Trump administration moved the U.S. embassy to Jerusalem on Monday, designating a pre-existing consular building as the official U.S. diplomatic mission to the Jewish State.
+JERUSALEM — Israeli leaders and citizens responded with euphoria as the Trump administration moved the U.S. Embassy to Jerusalem on Monday, designating a pre-existing consular building as the official U.S. diplomatic mission to the Jewish State.

-The crowd, which included both chief rabbis, the IDF chief of staff, the mayor of Jerusalem, and the head of the Jewish Agency, stood and applauded for at least half a minute after the American ambassador to Israel, David Friedman, welcomed them, in a booming voice, “to the dedication and opening of the United States Embassy in Jerusalem, Israel.”
+The crowd, which included both Chief Rabbis, the IDF Chief of Staff, the mayor of Jerusalem and the head of the Jewish Agency, stood and applauded for at least half a minute after U.S. Ambassador to Israel David Friedman welcomed them, in a booming voice, “to the dedication and opening of the United States Embassy in Jerusalem, Israel.”

-The West Bank and East Jerusalem mostly were quiet on Monday; outside the new embassy, dozens of demonstrators, including several Arab members of Knesset, held up signs calling Jerusalem the capital of Palestine.
-Fourteen protesters were arrested after skirmishes with police.
+The West Bank and East Jerusalem were mostly quiet on Monday; outside the new embassy, dozens of demonstrators, including several Arab members of Knesset, held up signs calling Jerusalem the capital of Palestine.
+Fourteen protesters were arrested following skirmishes with police.

-At the ceremony, meanwhile, local politicians vied with each other to see who could offer the most expansive plaudits as their constituents posted memes on social media describing the president in almost messianic terms.
+At the ceremony itself, meanwhile, local politicians vied with each other to see who could offer the most expansive plaudits as their constituents posted memes on social media describing the president in almost messianic terms.

 Addressing the dedication ceremony via video, President Donald Trump asserted that “for many years we failed to acknowledge the obvious, the plain reality that Israel’s capital is Jerusalem.”
 He bragged that “on my direction, the United States finally and officially recognized Jerusalem as the true capital of Israel.”

 Likely responding to Palestinian assertions that such recognition hampers efforts at a negotiated settlement to the conflict, Trump asserted that the United States was “committed to facilitating a lasting peace agreement” and to the maintenance of the status quo on the Temple Mount.